Dieser Beitrag ist auch verfügbar auf:

 GYENNO Bravo Twist for automatic compensation of even severe tremor

-Fork and spoon are supplied as magnetic attachments and are easily interchangeable.
-The fork can be used to wind spaghetti and pasta in twist mode – a quick turn and the attachment straightens itself out again.
+The fork and spoon are supplied as magnetic attachments and are easily interchangeable.
+Spaghetti and pasta can be rolled up with the fork in twist mode – a quick twist and then the attachment aligns itself again.
 The Bravo series is designed for hand tremors with an amplitude of approx. 7 cm.
-It is suitable for both left- and right-handed users – the attachment automatically adjusts itself to the correct position.
+It is suitable for left and right-handed users – the attachment automatically adjusts itself to fit.
 The attachments can be cleaned in the dishwasher.
 In Europe, the Bravo Twist is sold exclusively by the specialist dealer Pro Walk specialist retailer.

 Cutlery with bendable handles enables independent eating regardless of hand shape and motor impairments.
 Credit: Ornamin